-Alongside production of these supply chains, the initiative includes support for conservation in protected areas.
-It also includes support indigenous groups living in Mato Grosso, with funds to help improve protection, conservation, and sustainable use of natural resources in indigenous lands and territories.
+Alongside production of these commodities, the initiative includes support for conservation in protected areas.
+It also includes support for indigenous groups living in Mato Grosso, with funds to help improve protection, conservation, and sustainable use of natural resources in indigenous lands and territories.

 Analysts made ‘business as usual’ projections for these interventions and modeled potential ‘sustainable ecological management’ scenarios.
 This included analysis of various data, including prices, operating costs, initial capital investments, the cultivated area, productivity rate, the cost of enforcing Brazil’s Forest Code and other costs.

 The results of the sustainable ecological management scenario indicate that the area of pasture could be reduced by 7 million hectares, compared to business-as-usual.
 Part of this land would be taken up by a 4 million hectare increase in arable land and a 450,000 hectare increase of forest plantations.
 For crops such as soy, the project is expected to increase productivity and reduce environmental impacts.
 These interventions could provide training and credit for 45,000 small-scale farmers and other producers, ultimately increasing their incomes.